annubelgaonkar/CouponService/README.md

 ### Requirements
 - Java 17+
-- PostgreSQL (optional; H2 used for local profile and tests)
 - Maven is not required (Maven wrapper `mvnw` is included)
+- (No DB required — H2 in-memory is used for local runs and tests)

 ### Steps
 ```bash